kunaltelangi/prodat/examples/R/README.md

 # CLI + R examples

-In order to run the examples, make sure that you have datmo properly installed with the latest stable or development version.
+In order to run the examples, make sure that you have prodat properly installed with the latest stable or development version.
 You can install it with the following command:
 ```
-$ pip install datmo
+$ pip install prodat
 ```
-*Note: Datmo installation is currently only officially supported through pip, Python's package manager.
+*Note: prodat installation is currently only officially supported through pip, Python's package manager.
 If you don't already have it installed, [you can find it here.](https://pip.pypa.io/en/stable/installing/)*

 ## Using the Examples
 ### R
 1. Navigate to desired project folder or create a new one

-        $ mkdir MY_DATMO_PROJECT
+        $ mkdir MY_prodat_PROJECT
-        $ cd MY_DATMO_PROJECT
+        $ cd MY_prodat_PROJECT

-2. Initialize the datmo project (skip this step if using an example with .Rmd)
+2. Initialize the prodat project (skip this step if using an example with .Rmd)

-        $ datmo init
+        $ prodat init

 3. Copy/save example files within project folder (if directory, copy the contents of the directory)